nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: How to generate autocomplete entries:**

-* **Alternative 1 (current choice):** Use the streams feature in Java to filter the `UniquePersonList` and gets the autocomplete entries.
+* **Alternative 1 (current choice):** Use the streams feature in Java to filter the `UniquePersonList` and get the autocomplete entries.
     * Pros: Easy to implement, many useful operations available.
     * Cons: Less efficient as more time to compare the strings.

-* **Alternative 2:** Implement a trie data structure to store the information and obtain the autocomplete entries from the trie data structure.
+* **Alternative 2:** Implement a trie data structure to store information and obtain the autocomplete entries from the trie data structure.
     * Pros: More efficient way to searching a string.
-    * Cons:
-      1. More memory to store the strings.
+    * Cons: 1.
+More memory to store the strings.
 2. Have to refactor and modify the existing class and methods.

 _{more aspects and alternatives to be added}_